Female entrepreneurs: Reasons for launching firms

 Many studies show that women start their own businesses for a variety of reasons.
 These reasons include the following: having an idea for a business plan, having a passion for solving a specifically related career problem, wanting to be more in control of their careers, maintaining a more balanced life, having a flexible work schedule, and taking a personal vision and turning it into a lucrative business.

 Along with the intense desire to see their vision carried out, these women also have a great ability to multi-task and never feared the risks involved in being self-employed.
 Women are still facing many issues in the workforce, and being their own boss certainly is more appealing to some of the everyday issues they face outside of entrepreneurship.

-Gender roles are still very much a part of their lives, but some female entrepreneurs, they feel more in control when working for themselves.
+Gender roles are still very much a part of their lives, but some female entrepreneurs feel more in control when working for themselves.